lawAfua/Gene-Ontology/README.md

 ## Notes

 All this code should run with Python 3 on an ordinary PC or server.
 CPU and memory requirements should be modest.

-Please provide us your code to solve the tasks the day before the interview so that we can familiarize ourselves with your solutions.